 One problem, I think, is not distinguishing between a good result and a good outcome for the patient.
 A good result for an orthopedic surgeon is a good-looking x-ray.
 The fracture is healed, mobility is good and the ankle joint is where it’s supposed to be.
-But you can have a good x-ray and still have a permanent injury, particularly when there is hardware is keeping the ankle together.
+But you can have a good x-ray and still have a permanent injury, particularly when there is hardware is keeping the broken ankle together.

 Two more points of interest in this data.
-First, don’t get an ankle fracture in Virginia.
+First, don’t get a broken ankle fracture in Virginia.
 It is amazing to me how low these Virginia verdicts are.
 I have to think this data is screwed up in some way.
 Second, it is interesting that Maryland ankle fracture verdicts are 33% higher than Washington, D.C. verdicts, given that the Maryland median was much less than Washington, D.C. for both fractured shoulder and rotator cuff verdicts.

 As a point of comparison, it provided the following JVR nationwide analysis of ankle injuries:

 |Award Range||$1 – $5,250,804|

 One more point: median settlement values is the midpoint of the data, not the average.
 So included in the math are many awful cases that probably never should have been filed in the first place.
 So why not just quote the average?
 Well, the high range of these ankle verdicts is $5,250,804.
 That also distorts the statistics.
 The take-home message: settlement and verdict statistics are invariably misleading.